Find Affordable College Courses

 128 Yearly Graduations

 University of North Carolina at Greensboro comes in at #11 on our list of the most popular colleges offering master's degrees in library science.
 Each year, around 19,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,219 per year.
-The library science program at University of North Carolina at Greensboro awarded 128 master's degrees during the 2020-2021 school year.
-Around 12% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,375 per year.
+During the most recent year for which we have data, 128 people received their master's degree in library science from UNC Greensboro.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 79% were women.
+Data shows that UNC Greensboro graduates that hold this degree go on to make a median salary of $47,652.

 #13